-- Laser-assisted in situ keratomileusis (LASIK).
-It’s the most commonly performed eye laser surgery, LASIK involves making a partial-thickness corneal flap and utilizing an excimer laser to ablate the bed of the cornea.
+- 1. Laser-Assisted in Situ Keratomileusis (LASIK): It’s the most commonly performed eye laser surgery, LASIK involves making a partial-thickness corneal flap and utilizing an excimer laser to ablate the bed of the cornea.
 The flap is then put back into its original position.
 Discomfort after surgery is very little, and vision recovery usually takes place in 1 to 2 days.

-- Photorefractive keratectomy (PRK).
-With PRK, instead of creating a flap, the top surface (epithelium) is scraped away.
+- 2. Photorefractive Keratectomy (PRK): With PRK, instead of creating a flap, the top surface (epithelium) is scraped away.
 This corneal abrasion takes three or four days to heal, and the outcome is moderate pain and blurred vision in the short term.

 It was considered that these disadvantages were canceled out by the theoretical advantage that PRK was safer for those who are more likely to be stuck in the eye — for instance, those involved in law enforcement, military, or contact sports.
 However, even with standard LASIK, the risk of eyeball rupture is still very low, so there is probably no significant advantage with PRK.
 Additionally, LASIK is a better option than PRK for correcting more severe nearsightedness (myopia).

-- Epithelial laser-assisted in situ keratomileusis (epi-LASIK).
-In an epi-LASIK procedure, your laser eye surgeon separates the epithelium from the middle part of the cornea called the stroma) using a mechanized blunt blade device known as an epikeratome and reshapes the cornea with a laser.
+4. Epithelial Laser-Assisted in Situ Keratomileusis (epi-LASIK): In an epi-LASIK procedure, your laser eye surgeon separates the epithelium from the middle part of the cornea called the stroma) using a mechanized blunt blade device known as an epikeratome and reshapes the cornea with a laser.
 This procedure is similar to LASEK.

-- Intraocular lenses.
-A laser eye surgeon can use surgically inserted corrective lenses in the eye, which are also known as intraocular lenses) to enhance vision.
+6. Intraocular Lenses: A laser eye surgeon can use surgically inserted corrective lenses in the eye, which are also known as intraocular lenses) to enhance vision.
 It’s normally carried out as part of cataract surgery, which involves removing the old, cloudy natural lens.
 Additionally, it may be an alternative to LASIK for older adults who may require cataract surgery in the future.

 Younger people with high levels of nearsightedness that cannot be properly treated with corrective lenses may be offered intraocular lenses.
 However, these are not a typical options for most people.